khongsomeo/GPA-OOP/readme.md

     `chmod 0700 compile.sh run.sh`.
 5. Compile the script: `./compile.sh`
 6. Run the script: `./run.sh`

+### Don't want to use shell scripts?
+This program use commandline arguments, so you need to compile it to executable file before taken any further actions.

+To start the program, `./<PROGRAM_NAME> <path to your .csv data file>` with `<PROGRAM NAME>` replaced with your program name after compile.

 ### Custom textart
 - `data/textart.txt` stores the textart file.
 Modify it with your own textart.